Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Exact Recovery and Convergence Analysis

 then with probability at least $1- (2m+4)\dmax^{-m}$, for any $\varepsilon\in(0,1)$, after $l_{\textsf{max}}=\lceil C_{m,2}\cdot\log(\sigmamin/\varepsilon) \rceil$ iterations, the final output achieves error $\|\calT_{l_{\textsf{max}}}-\calT^{\ast}\|_{\rm F}\leq \varepsilon$. \end{theorem}

-If the tensor dimension is balanced $d_j\asymp d$ for all $j$, rank $\rmax=O(1)$ and $\calT^{\ast}$ is will conditioned in that $\kappa_0, \nu=O(1)$, the sample size requirement of Theorem~\ref{thm:main} simplifies to $O_m(d^{m/2}\cdot \textsf{ Polylog(d)})$.
-This improves the existing result \citep{imaizumi2017tensor} based on matricization and matrix nuclear norm penalization.
+If the tensor dimension is balanced $d_j\asymp d$ for all $j$, rank $\rmax=O(1)$ and $\calT^{\ast}$ is well conditioned in that $\kappa_0, \nu=O(1)$, the sample size requirement of Theorem~\ref{thm:main} simplifies to $O_m(d^{m/2}\cdot \textsf{ Polylog(d)})$.
+This improves the existing result \citep{imaizumi2017tensor} based on matricization and matrix nuclear norm penalization, which requires sample size $O_{m}(d^{\frac{m+1}{2}}\cdot \textsf{ Polylog(d)})$ when $m$ is odd.
 Moreover, for the case $m=3$, \citet{barak2016noisy} conjectures that, based on the reduction to Boolean satisfiability problem, $O(d^{3/2})$ is a lower bound for the sample size such that polynomial-time algorithm exists for exact tensor completion.
-Therefore, the sample size requirement of Theorem \ref{thm:main} is likely optimal, at least for $m=3$, up the logarithmic factors if only polynomial-time algorithms are sought.
+Therefore, suppose $\rmax = O(1)$, the sample size requirement of Theorem \ref{thm:main} is likely optimal, at least for $m=3$, up the logarithmic factors if only polynomial-time algorithms are sought.

 We note that, in the sample size requirement, the exponent on rank $r$ still depends on the order of tensor, due to technical difficulties.
 The recursive nature of computing a TT decomposition substantially complicates the theoretical analysis, involving repeated appearances of the incoherence parameters and TT rank.
 Interestingly, the required number of iterations $l_{\textsf{max}}$ is free of the condition number, which often appears in decomposition-based algorithms \citep{cai2021nonconvex, han2020optimal}, except the recently proposed scaled gradient descent algorithm \citep{tong2021scaling}.